aws-samples/hyperledger-on-kubernetes/remote-org/README.md

 and https://www.ibm.com/developerworks/cloud/library/cl-add-an-organization-to-your-hyperledger-fabric-blockchain/index.html.
 These examples run a Fabric network on a single host, with all peers co-located, and the ability to share and use certs/keys belonging to other organisations.
 Proper Fabric networks should be distributed, with members of the network potentially being located in different regions and running their peers on different platforms or on-premise.
+Each Fabric organisation should maintain its own Certificate Authority (CA) and only share the public keys used to identify the organisation and its members.

 The README below will focus on integrating a new organisation into an existing Fabric network, where the new org could be running its peers anywhere.

-### Create a Kubernetes cluster in the new account
-Repeat steps 1-7 under Getting Started in the main README in a different AWS account.
-You can also use a different region.

-### What is the process for creating a new organisation?
+## What is the process for creating a new organisation?
 The process for adding a new, remote organisation to an existing network is as follows:

 * In an AWS account and/or region different from the main Fabric network, use fabric-CA to generate the certs and keys